yuanqiwang/ecommerce-atelier/README.md

 ## Description

 This e-commerce website demo allows users to view products and scroll through related products.
 Users can also submit questions and reviews which also have additional sorting capabilities.
+Users can also view the website in light or darkmode.

 ## Setup/Installation